melphi/fakenews-analysis/README.md

 # Fakenews dataset analysis
 Machine learning on a fake news data set.
-More information [Machine Learning analysis of a fake news dataset.](http://www.robertomarchetto.com/machine_learning_fake_news_dataset)
+More information [Analysis of a FakeNews dataset with Machine Learning.](http://www.robertomarchetto.com/fake_news_dataset_analysis_with_machine_learning)

 ## Sample
 Here is a sample of the dashboard.